Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Conclusions

 \section{Conclusions}

-We have presented the fabrication and characterization of underdoped $a$-axis oriented YBCO thin films.
+We have presented the fabrication and characterization of underdoped CuO$_2$ nanoribbons, realized by employing $a$-axis oriented YBCO thin films.
 The oxygen doping is tuned by using an ex-situ annealing procedure, which allows the achievement of films covering a broad region of the HTS phase diagram, going from the undoped insulator up to the slightly overdoped level.
-Taking advantage of the fast oxygen diffusion from the $a-b$ planes, which are open in our films, this procedure demonstrates its effectiveness to vary the oxygen doping up to high thicknesses (of the order of 800 nm).
-Structural XRD characterization demonstrates that the films are nearly totally detwinned, and the strain affects the crystal structure, up to the largest investigated thickness: the CuO$_2$ planes are locked, which inhibits the orthorhombic-to-tetragonal transition and possibly induces the system to be more anisotropic than in the bulk.
+Taking advantage of the fast oxygen diffusion in the $a-b$ planes, which are open in our films, this procedure demonstrates its effectiveness to vary the oxygen doping up to high thicknesses (of the order of 800 nm).
+Structural XRD characterization demonstrates that the films are nearly totally detwinned, and the strain affects the crystal structure, up to the largest investigated thickness: the CuO$_2$ planes have a nanoribbon shape, which inhibits the orthorhombic-to-tetragonal transition and possibly induces the system to be more anisotropic than in the bulk.
 The homogeneity of the films has been demonstrated by $R$($T$) measurements, showing rather narrow superconducting transitions.
-The transport in the normal state is also remarkable, with a very high in-plane anisotropy of the normal state resistance, connected to the weak coupling between the CuO$_2$ planes.
+The transport properties exhibits notable in-plane anisotropy in both normal state resistance and critical temperature, indicative of weak coupling between the CuO$_2$ planes.

-The system we have engineered, where CuO$_2$ planes are squeezed into nanoribbons, appears therefore a natural candidate to study local orders in HTS at the nanoscale: here, strain and/or confinement effects could possibly simplify the physics at play.
+The system we have engineered, where CuO$_2$ planes are confined into nanoribbons, stands out as a natural candidate for studying local orders in HTS at the nanoscale.
+In this setting, the effects of strain and confinement may simplify the underlying physics, offering valuable insights into the intricacies of these materials.

+More in general, this platform holds significant promise for advancing the understanding of HTS in both fundamental physics and practical applications.
+In terms of basic physics, $a$-axis oriented films are inherently suitable for pump probe experiments.
+The intense electric field of mid-infrared light pulses can align with the crystallographic $c$-axis, which overcomes limitations in $c$-axis oriented samples, where electric field interactions are restricted to in-plane excitations.
+The electronic structure of cuprates and the position of apical oxygen atoms get therefore strongly altered \cite{disa2021engineering}, which can provide valuable insights into the phenomenology behind light-induced superconductivity \cite{buzzi2018probing}.
+On the practical side, films oriented along the $a$-axis, where the superconducting coherence length is approximately an order of magnitude longer than along the $c$-axis, offer an ideal system for fabricating high-performance Josephson junctions, which are crucial components for superconducting electronics applications \cite{makhlin2001quantum, blais2021circuit}.